LorenzoEscobar/lorenzo.github.io/index.md

 ## Twitch Data Analysis

+**If any of the screenshots are difficult to see or blurry, right click and open in a new tab!**

 In this project, I formatted and analyzed a dataset of the Top 1000 Streamers on Twitch in 2020.
 I found my dataset on [kaggle](https://www.kaggle.com/datasets/aayushmishra1512/twitchdata) Then from there, I created a SQL server on Google Cloud Platform and connected to it using Microsoft SQL Server Management Studio.

 ![ref1](https://user-images.githubusercontent.com/59485356/169712274-6f9f2792-8b23-44db-a908-282d8effa8eb.png)